Jahfry/SteamOS/keyd.md

 ## 8. Future Plans

-* I would like to make a configurations that only remaps those keys *while playing WoW*, **however:**
+* I would like to make a configurations that only remaps those keys *while playing WoW* (so I can have other configs for other situations), **however:**
    * [This issue](https://github.com/rvaiya/keyd/issues/525) means that the unpatched 'keyd' can't really do this on the Steam Deck
    * There is a patch that supposedly fixes it [in this issue](https://github.com/rvaiya/keyd/pull/545) that requires additional patching instructions
-   * I'm also unsure if the method would work for Proton games on the Steam Deck (need to test)
+   * I'm also unsure if the application method would work for Proton games on the Steam Deck (need to test)